wso2/kubernetes-sp/pattern-distributed/README.md

 wso2sp-manager-2-ingress                         wso2sp-manager-2          <EXTERNAL-IP>  80, 443   2m
 ```

-2. Add the above host as an entry in /etc/hosts file as follows:
+b.
+Add the above host as an entry in /etc/hosts file as follows:

 ```
 <EXTERNAL-IP>	wso2sp-dashboard